Bitcoin-ABC/bitcoin-abc/web/alias-server/README.md

 [] **Database**
 [x] Initialize MongoDB
 [x] Insert alias info into db
-[] Improve insert logic so that only aliases that are not already in the database are inserted [] pendingAlias database logic (entries must be removed after they exist in validAliasTxs)
+[x] Improve insert logic so that only aliases that are not already in the database are inserted

-[] **API endpoints**
-[] Make alias info available at endpoint

 [] **App**
 [] Connect to chronik websockets for blocks and txs at registration address [] Functions to update database on new txs
 [] Finalize unit test matching with Cashtab

+[] **API endpoints**
+[] Make alias info available at endpoint
+[] Add validBlockheight to endpoint result, so user can know given aliases are valid up to a certain blockheight

 [] **Deployment**
 [] Update README
 [] CI

+[] **Other Features**
+[] pendingAlias database logic (entries must be removed after they exist in validAliasTxs)

 ## Requirements